 On May 27, 2010, Hamco, Inc., a wholly-owned subsidiary of the Company, paid \$1.8 million to The Procter & Gamble Company ("P&G") to acquire certain intellectual property related to P&G's line of Bibsters® disposable infant bibs.
 In a separate but related transaction, Hamco also acquired the inventory associated with the Bibsters® product line from the exclusive licensee of Bibsters® for P&G, whose license was terminated to coincide with the closing (collectively, the two transactions represent the "Bibsters® Acquisition").
-Hamco also recognized as expense \$100,000 of direct costs associated with the acquisition, which were included in marketing and administrative expenses during the fiscal year ended April 3, 2011, \$60,000 of which were recognized during the three-month period ended June 27, 2010.
-Because the operations of the Bibsters® product line have been integrated with Hamco, and because the assets acquired do not exist as a discrete entity within the Company's internal corporate structure, it is impracticable to determine the earnings generated by the assets acquired from the Bibsters® product line since the acquisition date.
-The Company believes that the proforma impact of the acquisition is not material.
+Hamco also recognized as expense \$100,000 of direct costs associated with the acquisition, which were included in marketing and administrative expenses during the fiscal year ended April 3, 2011, \$28,000 and \$88,000 of which were recognized during the three and six-month periods ended September 26, 2010, respectively.
+Because the operations of the Bibsters[®] product line have been integrated with Hamco, and because the assets acquired do not exist as a discrete entity within the Company's internal corporate structure, it is impracticable to determine the earnings generated by the assets acquired from the Bibsters[®] product line since the acquisition date.
+The Company believes that the pro forma impact of the acquisition is not material.